cmeury/yamkins/README.md

 # Yamkins

 Jenkins plugin that posts notifications to Yammer groups written in Java.
-Please note, this plugin is under development and is not yet working.

 The plugin draws ideas and code from the similar [jenkins-hipchat-plugin](https://github.com/jlewallen/jenkins-hipchat-plugin).
 Thanks!